Best MacBook

 One more thing: If you need even more power and pixels, and don't mind the weight, go with the quad-core 15-inch MacBook Pro.

 One older thing: The 2016 MacBook Pro only includes USB-C / Thunderbolt 3 ports.
-If you need legacy ports and hate dongles, Apple still sells the 2015 MacBook Pro with USB-A, Thunderbolt 2, and HDMI ports.
+If you need legacy ports and hate dongles, Apple still sells the 15-inch 2015 MacBook Pro with USB-A, Thunderbolt 2, and HDMI ports, and the 13-inch MacBook Air.

 Why the 13-inch MacBook Pro the best